mlabarre/crypto-dashboard/README.md

 ## Alertes

-It is possible to define alerts on the *Evolution* view.
+It is possible to define alerts on the *Evolution* and *survey* views.

 Notifications are sent to any device where the application open-source [ntfy](https://ntfy.sh) is installed (Android, IOS, desktop).
 The necessary settings were discussed above, in the default.json configuration file of crypto-updater.